Special-Format Email Addresses in Use — Not RFC Compliant

 Thank you for your continued patronage of the Tiger Parts Shop.

-We would like to inform our customers who are currently using our parts store with a special form of e-mail address (RFC violation address).
+We would like to inform our customers who are currently using our parts store with a special form of e-mail address (not compliant with RFC).

-Due to the renewal of this site, from April 17, 2025 (Thursday), orders will no longer be able to be placed if the email address of the person placing the order is an RFC violation.
+Due to the renewal of this site, from April 17, 2025 (Thursday), orders will no longer be able to be placed if the email address of the person placing the order is a not compliant with RFC.

-Also, if you have registered as a member using a special form of e-mail address (RFC violation address), your past order history will not be transferred.
+Also, if you have registered as a member using a special form of e-mail address (not compliant with RFC), your past order history will not be transferred.

 Please change your e-mail address to another e-mail address from the Parts Shop membership page or TIGER FOREST.